Prompted Questions

 Text

-A flexible question type where viewers provide open-ended answers in their own words.
-Best used when you want your viewers to give their unfiltered feedback.
+A flexible, open-ended question type where viewers answer in their own words.
+Best when you want unfiltered feedback.